paulohscwb/torus-toroids/basic/README.md

 <p id="p1"></p>
   <h2 align="center"><img src="vr/salas/imagens/icone.png" style="margin-bottom:-10px" width="45"> Torus and Toroids</h2>
 An ordinary torus is considered a genus 1 surface.
 This solid has a single "hole", and can be constructed from a rectangle by gluing together both pairs of opposite edges without twists.
 The usual torus embedded in three-dimensional space is shaped like a donut.
-The toroid is a surface of revolution obtained by rotating a closed plane curve, or a polygon, around an axis parallel to the plane that does not intersect the curve.
+<br>The toroid is a surface of revolution obtained by rotating a closed plane curve, or a polygon, around an axis parallel to the plane that does not intersect the curve.
 The simplest toroid is the torus, and the term toroid is used to refer to a toroidal polyhedron.
-This work shows torus and toroids modeled in 3D, with views that can be accessed with Augmented Reality resources and also in immersive Virtual Reality rooms.
+<br>This work shows torus and toroids modeled in 3D, with views that can be accessed with Augmented Reality resources and also in immersive Virtual Reality rooms.
 <p align="center"><a href="#ra">Augmented Reality</a><span>&nbsp;&nbsp;|&nbsp;&nbsp;</span><a href="#m3d">3D Models</a><span>&nbsp;&nbsp;|&nbsp;&nbsp;</span><a href="../">Home</a></p>
   <hr>
  <h3 align="center">Immersive room</h3>